HomeTriviaAnimalsAlbatross

 ✓ TRUE

-The wandering albatross holds the record with a wingspan reaching nearly 12 feet, letting it glide effortlessly over oceans.
+The wandering albatross holds the record for largest wingspan among living birds, reaching up to 12 feet (3.7 m), allowing it to glide for long distances over the ocean.

 2.